 Conclusion

-Understanding customer behavior is possible thanks to artificial intelligence and machine learning.
+Understanding customer behavior is possible thanks to artificial intelligence, machine learning, and data analytics in the retail industry.
 With these new disruptive technologies, businesses can enable predictive modeling to analyze various data on customer behavior.
 The latter can include browsing habits, purchasing history, buying frequency and preferences, demographics, price sensitivity, and so much more.

 Data scientists and ML engineers make predictive analytics work in several stages.
 Data collection and preprocessing, feature engineering, model training, evaluation, deployment and feedback are all necessary to set up customer behavior predictions.